2018ik/2018ik.github.io/_wiki/salvation.markdown

 ## Judicially

 Christ died a substitutionary death for all mankind, as the wages of sin is death.
-However, the main purpose of this death is that it would be followed by resurrection.
+However, the main purpose of this death is that it would be followed by resurrection i.e. for life to be imparted.
 This can be seen in John 12:24 where Christ as the one grain died to release His life to produce many grains.
 Furthermore in John 19:34 not only blood but also water came out of the pierced side of Christ.

+The recognition of a judicial salvation is important, but it fails to take into consideration that the Triune God is an organic being.
+Human fathers with human sons possessing the same human breath or spirit is a shadow of the Father, Son and Holy Spirit.
+If God simply wanted a justifying work to render mankind righteous, then the labels given to the Trinity would just be labels of distinction with little real significance.

+However, the Bible recognizes that God is living and organic: in Christ was life (John 1:4) and Christ came that we may have life (John 10:10).
+God intends man to not only be righteous, but to have life (Rom.
+1:17).
+This is a matter of God dispensing Himself as life into man in the process of organic salvation.

 ## Organically